 I’d like to argue that nootropics may help brain function with or without concussion symptoms present, but the nootropics presented in this article particularly support brain health in the unfortunate case of brain injury.

 NEEDLESS TO SAY: I am not promoting nootropics as medical treatment.
 I am not your doctor (so log off and see your doctor if you feel concussed).
 Nor will any of these nootropics help your demented pug.
 I’m sorry, but nothing will help your demented pug.

 Dementia pugilistica, or Chronic Traumatic Encephalopathy (CTE) , on the other hand, don’t just happen.
 The recent NFL debacle made the obvious on this all too clear: Repeat strikes to the head, whether symptomatic or not, may lead to serious cognitive dysfunction further down the road.

-The issue, or rather the admittance of an issue, has lead to a spike in research geared towards finding substances–i.e. nootropics–that may not only alleviate brain damage & cognitive impairment but generally bolster the mind in both a preventative & rehabilitative sense.
+The issue, or rather the admittance of an issue, has lead to a spike in research geared towards finding substances–i.e. nootropics–that may not only alleviate brain damage and cognitive impairment but generally bolster the mind in both a preventative and rehabilitative sense.
 Because of nootropics’ status as “cognitive enhancers,” many are hesitant to label nootropic substances as treatment.
-However, more & more studies are finding significant therapeutic value in nootropics.
+However, more and more studies are finding significant therapeutic value in nootropics.

 For footballers this is great news.

 For everyone else this is… well, it’s still great news, considering that an estimated 1.7 million people experience brain injury yearly.

 Naturally, contact sport athletes are at a higher risk of CTE than your average citizens.
 And I have to imagine that the issues of CTE exceed those of a standard, one-time concussion.
 Yet, even the average Joe and Joanne may benefit by nootropics.